dustywhite7/Econ8310/SlidesCode/8 - Decision Trees.md

 ### Bias and Variance

-While more data is better for both, bias and variance pull us in different directions relative to model complexity
+While more data is better for both, bias and variance are opposites when it comes to model complexity

 - Bias declines as complexity increases
 - Variance increases as complexity increases